louispy/simple-messaging/README.md

 db.createCollection("messages") // if collection doesn't exist yet db.messages.createIndex({ conversationId: 1, timestamp: -1 })
 ```
 2. Kafka: The config for auto topic generation is on in this application.
-However for a better control, the topic (default: tawk-messaging.index-messages) may be created beforehand to setup the topic settings, i.e number of partitions.
+However for a better control, the topic (default: tawk-messaging.index-messages) may be created beforehand to setup the topic settings, i.e number of partitions, isr.
 3. Elasticsearch: Although by default indices are created dynamically, the index can be initialized manually to define mappings before inserting documents, i.e
 ```
 curl -X PUT "http://localhost:9200/messages" -H "Content-Type: application/json" -d '